 Queen Elizabeth can certainly take a bow.
-She's held the top job since February 1952 making her the world's longest reigning female monarch - though not the longest serving monarch.
+She held the top job on the UK throne from February 1952, making her the world's longest reigning female monarch - though not the longest serving monarch.
 That spot is reserved for France's Louis XIV, who reigned for 72 years from 1643 until 1715.

-Queen Elizabeth could pip Louis from his perch.
+Many of her subjects hoped Queen Elizabeth would pip Louis from his perch.
 After all, longevity is in her genes.
-King George VI, Elizabeth's father, died at age 56 (he was a heavy smoker).
-But the Queen Mother lived to 101.
+King George VI, Elizabeth's father may have died at age 56 (he was a heavy smoker), but the Queen Mother lived to 101.

-As Australia's head of state, Queen Elizabeth is warmly regarded by many of her Aussie subjects.
-But she doesn't wield much economic clout.
+As Australia's Head of State, Queen Elizabeth was greatly loved by many of her Aussie subjects.
+But she didn't wield much economic clout.

 If the death of past monarch's is anything to go by, people may start hoarding coins featuring Queen Elizabeth in the hope they'll increase in value.